DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 10. Conclusion

 \section{10.
 Conclusion}

 }

-DynamicLogLog achieves higher accuracy and 16--29\% higher throughput per element than HyperLogLog at 33\% less memory.
+DynamicLogLog achieves higher accuracy and up to 12.9\(\times\) higher throughput per element than HyperLogLog at 33\% less memory.
 The key innovations --- shared-exponent storage, early exit masking, and Dynamic Linear Counting --- are individually simple but collectively transformative.
 DLL provides a drop-in replacement for HyperLogLog in any application where cardinality estimation is needed, with significant advantages in accuracy, speed, and memory, and only a minor disadvantage in merge accuracy for highly parallel workloads (Section 9).
 Furthermore, DLL's framework is complementary with UltraLogLog's per-register history approach: their fusion (UDLL6) achieves ULL-level accuracy at 75\% of the memory, and per-state history corrections (Hybrid+2) nearly match FGRA using only a 10-entry correction table.
-Layered Dynamic Linear Counting (LDLC) extends this further, achieving 8\% better accuracy than DLC through anti-phase error cancellation --- with no correction tables at all.
+Layered Dynamic Linear Counting (LDLC) extends this further, achieving 27\% better width-weighted accuracy than DLC through complementary bias cancellation --- with no correction tables at all.
+HLDLC, a simple average of LDLC and Hybrid+2, achieves the lowest error of any estimator tested (1.12\% log-weighted, 1.35\% width-weighted at 2,048 buckets, 1.5 KB) --- 7\% better than ULL's FGRA at 25\% less memory, and 26\% better than standard HLL estimation as used by Apache DataSketches HLL\_4 and HyperLogLogLog.
 These results demonstrate that architectural compaction and information-theoretic efficiency are orthogonal improvements that compose naturally.

 \hypertarget{acknowledgements}{